rpietro/planout_edx/planout_edx.md

 # Introduction

 Despite Sherlock Holmes' widely known advice that theorizing before having data will bias the judgment <!-- Doyle, A Study in Scarlet (1887), Part 1, chap.
 3, p.
-27 -->, the history of education can be largely summarized as a massive theorization followed by widespread education policy implementation, all of that occurring with no or minimal empirical data. <!-- ref -->While observational data are now somewhat more prevalent in the educational literature, and randomized studies are slowly becoming more common, it is unfortunate that experiments are still largely divorced from the daily educational practice.
+27 -->, the history of education until recently can be largely summarized as a massive theorization followed by widespread education policy implementation, all of that occurring with no or minimal experimental validation. <!-- ref -->While observational data are now somewhat more prevalent in the educational literature, and randomized studies are slowly becoming more common, it is unfortunate that experiments are still largely divorced from the daily educational practice.

 In the now classic Pyramid of Evidence proposed by the founders of Evidence-Based-Medicine, <!-- ref -->randomized controled trials and the corresponding meta-analyses are at the top, while observational studies and reports based on personal experience are positioned at a lower level.
 While this classification has been transposed to educational research <!-- ref -->, it has also been significantly criticized since randomized controled trials tend to select samples that are consistently different from the population where its results are supposed to be applied. <!-- ref --> While the same is certainly true for in person education - individuals commiting to participate in an in-person educational trial will likely be different - in online environments randomization can be seamless, with the potential to conduct dozens of experiments within a single educational unit.
 An example of platforms allowing for online randomization include the [Planout framework](), recently released by [Facebook](https://www.facebook.com/) and currently used to conduct over 1000 experiments on their site.
 Despite the promising perspective of transforming education into an evidence-driven field, to date most learning management systems have been unable to take advantage of frameworks such as Planout, and as a consequence the number and quality of educational trials is still far behind where it could be.

 <!-- Hawthorne effect and the problem with experiments run in artificial educational environments  -->

-When it comes to rnadomized experiments in education, a full range of designs is theoretically possible.
+When it comes to randomized experiments in education, a full range of designs is theoretically possible.
 For example, cluster randomized trials have been advocated when a class might be highly influenced by an instructor <!-- ref -->, factorial trial have been advocated when simultaneously testing variations of an educational method <!-- ref -->, blocked and stratified designs when there might be concern regarding imbalances.
 More recent and sophisticated designs, such as N-of-1 and bandit randomization can also have their place in education in situations where, respectively, outcomes without a carryover effect is studied or when the efficacy of a given intervention might vary across different contexts. <!-- ref --> All of these designs are certainly interesting, but without a supporting technology they are more often than not relegated to a secondary plane, educators often not making use of randomization at all or using simplistic designs when more sophisticated ones could lead toward better information to guide educational practice.

 In face of these gaps, the objective of this study is therefore to describe the integration of the fully validated Planout framework for the design of online randomized trials with the Open edX Learning Management System.
 Specifically, we provide details about its architecture along with taxonomy to guide educators regarding the match across specific educational designs, educational studies where they would bring advantages, and a description of how they can be implemented under our framework.